krishnanlab/teaching/2021-spring_compbio/schedule-lectures-assignments.md

 # Schedule, Lectures, and Assignments

 ## Calendar
 This calendar contains the class schedule and the links to the lecture slides and reading materials.
-Download the detailed schedule as a [PDF](https://github.com/krishnanlab/teaching/blob/master/2021-spring_compbio/CMSE410-890_Spring-2021_Schedule.pdf).

 | Date | Module | Topic | Notes |
 |:-:|:-|:-|:-|